parisasl/IslandProblem/README.md

   ["0","0","0","1","1"]]

-BfS and DFS algorithms have been employed to solve this problem in two different approaches.
+BFS and DFS algorithms have been employed to solve this problem with two different approaches.